lizmat/raku-all-modules/cpan/ELIZABETH/P5uc/README.md

 DESCRIPTION
 ===========

 This module tries to mimic the behaviour of the `uc` of Perl 5 as closely as possible.
+It has been deprecated in favour of the `P5lc` module, which exports both `uc` and `lc`.
+Please use that module instead of this one.

 AUTHOR
 ======